funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 .. note::
-    The difference between this and :code:`--travis-branch` is the fact that this branch will get the result only when the test were finished under the given :code:`--travis-branch`.
+    The difference between this and :code:`--travis-branch` is the fact that this branch will get the final result only when the test is finished under the given :code:`--travis-branch`.

     As example, this allow us to have 2 branches: